the-mvm/the-mvm.github.io/_posts/2021-03-24-starting-the-adventure.md

 I have tried [wix](https://www.wix.com/) and [squarespace](https://www.squarespace.com/) before, they are fantastic for quick and easy website generation, but their free offering has ads, so again, a big no for me.

 I discovered [ghost](https://ghost.org/) as the platform used by one of the bloggers I follow ([Sebastian Ruder](https://ruder.io/)), turns out is a fantastic evolution over wordpress.
 It runs on the latest technologies, its interface is quite modern, and it is focused on one thing only: publishing.
 They have a paid hosting service, but the software is open sourced, therefore free to use in any hosting.

+I also tested webflow and even created a [mockup](https://armando-maynez.webflow.io) there, the learning curve was quite smooth, and its CMS seems quite robust, but a bit too much for the functionalities I required.

 Next were the generators that don't have a web interface, but can be easily set up: